nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/BZIP2/compes_folder.md

 ```bash
 du -sh *2020*
 ```
-# Have fun, now you are a hacker hackers :)P
+# Have fun, now you are a hacker :)P